dylanfarrell/march-madness-bracket-prediction/README.md

 - Run `./create_data_directories.sh [year]` first to get necessary directories in place.
 - All data generated will write to the `data/[year]/` directory above.
 - To only generate data for this year and append it to last year's data, run the commands without the `--recompute` flag.
 This approach will be much faster and have less room for error.
 To recompute/re-scrape data for all years including this one, use the `--recompute` flag.
-  - For example, if you wanted to generate data for 2024 with all years recomputed/re-scraped: `python [file].py [--year 2024] --backfill`.
+  - For example, if you wanted to generate data for 2024 with all years recomputed/re-scraped: `python [file].py --year=2024 --recompute`.
-  - If you wanted to generate data for 2021 by only compute the newest year of data: `python [file].py --year 2021`.
+  - If you wanted to generate data for 2023 by only computing the newest year of data: `python [file].py --year=2023`.

 **Generating new raw data**
 - Note: For the following, if a data directory isn't already in place for the past year, you'll have to add the `--recompute` flag to scrape all past years of data as well as this year.